 The loans acquired by Møre Boligkreditt AS are primarily financed through the issuing of covered bonds.
-The company's plan is to ensure that this type of funding shall over time account for a minimum of 80 per cent of the entity's financing of acquired loans.

-Loans that are acquired and not included in a portfolio financed by covered bonds, and loans that serve as over-collateralisation, are financed through a facility the company holds in the parent bank, Sparebanken Møre, or equity.
+Loans that are acquired and not included in a portfolio financed by covered bonds, and loans that serve as over-collateralisation, are financed through an overdraft facility in the parent bank, Sparebanken Møre, or through paid in equity.
 The long-term overdraft facility in Sparebanken Møre has a total limit of NOK 5 billion.
-Undrawn facility amounts to NOK 1,5 billion as of 31.12.22.
+Undrawn facility amounts to NOK 1.1 billion as at 31.12.23.